More on FAQ #207

 Knowing that most doctoring could be detected by viewers on close examination, in the pre-digital era the public wasn’t nearly as skeptical about the photographs they encountered.

-But now that photographs can be radically altered without detection by viewers (no matter how carefully they look), the public has become understandably skeptical.
+But in the 21st century, now that photographs can be radically altered without detection by viewers (no matter how carefully they look), the public has become understandably skeptical.

 More on the difficulty of film-era manipulations